 The railway buildings along its path, half a dozen village stops, have mostly been repurposed into private dwellings, although Histon station, for years the focus of a community project to resurrect it, sits abandoned and shuttered now, graffitied and knackered.
 It’s still resolutely a station, still has those daggered fascia boards, that grey-brown brick, the unmistakable and undimmed architecture of the Victorian railway.

-The bus pulls up and takes us to St Ives.
+The guided bus pulls up and takes us to St Ives.
 I know the places passing by, but not these views.
 Stupidly, I am overwhelmed.
 I’m making connections and then dropping them with disconnects.
 A wave of realisation, and reappraisals of how things fit in.
 How the jigsaw works.
 Through a long cutting, a call back to other journeys, shifting the map around in my head.
 Farmhouses and windmills, roads barely travelled.
 I am moving my head around like a child on a funfair ride, trying to understand how all of this works.
 How it fits together.

-At Fen Drayton Lakes, a great nature reserve pulled and rescued and moulded from unused and reclaimed quarries, the penny drops about the train from thirty years ago.
+At Fen Drayton Lakes, a great nature reserve pulled, rescued and moulded from unused and reclaimed quarries, the penny drops about the train from thirty years ago.
 Sand-streaked and dragging the empty trucks.
 Now there are egrets here, bitterns if you’re quiet.
 In the far distance a buzzard drops behind the tree line.

 The bus pulls in past the old St Ives railway station (now an accountants) and into the town, breaking the bounds of the old railways.
 Back into reality.